 Formative assessment for law electives takes the more typical form of essays submitted by the student and marked by those teaching the course.
-Practices concerning whether formative assessment is conducted in the first term vary from option to option; Comparative Corporate Law, Competition Law, European Business Regulation, International Economic Law and Principles of Financial Regulation do not offer formative assessment during the first term but the other electives do; and all of the former will offer formative assessment in the second and third terms.
+Practices concerning whether formative assessment is conducted in the first term vary from option to option.

 (c) Formative Assessment for Finance Electives